mieow/vampire-character/readme.txt

 = How do I get a Google API Key for the map functions? =

 You can get a Standard (and free) Google Maps Javascript API key from this google site: https://developers.google.com/maps/documentation/javascript/get-api-key

-= Are there any other plugins you recommend for running a game of vampire on Wordpress? =

-These are the plugins I have used for the LARP(s) I have been involved in running.

-* Members, by Justin Tadlock - useful for adding additional roles for Clans, Storytellers, etc
-* User Access Manager, by Alexander Schneider - useful for controlling page access for groups of users based on Roles.
-* Download Monitor, by Barry Kooij & Mike Jolley - useful for tracking and formatting download links for house rules, etc.
-* Events Made Easy, by Franky Van Liedekerke - organising recurring events and deadlines

 = Can I try the plugin out? =